 Meeting Nicola Kilner

 I had the wonderful opportunity of meeting Nicola Kilner (CEO of Deciem) back in September 2017.
-We talked about the group and plans for the future.
 She loved the group, the Deciem Addicts, the way everyone supports one another and all the different ways the Deciem Addicts used their products.

 The Brandon Truaxe Event